 Coronavirus causes a flu-like illness in people who are exposed and vulnerable to it.
 It is a mild-to-severe respiratory illness with symptoms of fever, cough, and shortness of breath.
 In some cases, it can be fatal.
 The disease has spread worldwide, becoming a global pandemic.

 Henry Ford College campuses remain closed to visitors.
-Faculty, staff, and students taking or supporting face-to-face classes and essential operations are permitted to be on campus, following required screening procedures. student / guest screening • employee screening
+Faculty, staff, and students taking or supporting face-to-face classes and essential operations are permitted to be on campus, following required screening procedures listed in the banner at the top of this page.

 Safety requirements and procedures on HFC campuses